If your company has weak safety guidelines, an accident at work is inevitable and can lead to serious physical injuries or even death.

 From a practical perspective, you’ll also need to check in with work after the event if the injury requires you to take time off.

-More specifically, you’ll have to organize sick pay and review your full list of available benefits, as this will help to create a financial safety net and alleviate your stress while you’re required to take time off work.
+More specifically, you’ll have to organise sick pay and review your full list of available benefits, as this will help to create a financial safety net and alleviate your stress while you’re required to take time off work.

-In the longer term, now is also the ideal time to reflect on the incident and potentially consider a personal injury claim if the employer was at fault.
+In the longer-term, now is also the ideal time to reflect on the incident and potentially consider a personal injury claim if the employer was at fault.
 This is a viable option even if the employer was only partially at fault, but the key is that you can back up your claim with direct evidence and documentation.

 Typically, this will result in an out-of-court settlement (unless your employer rejects liability), which can help to cover the cost of care and any lost earnings.